 "Waitin 'On You" has a guitar hook that simply pry into the cortex and lies nestled there - so everything else is a bit boring in comparison.

 In "One Night Stand" describes both Jen background, action and aftermath of a Typical One Night Stand, where everyone and anyone who has had any such can relate to.

 "This one nigt stand is full of promises I do not plan to keep,

 for more than just one night. "

-The wonderful ballad "Oh Well" is replaced by a song Apt.16, like most rock bands in this genre would bled to have written himself.
-Lovely guitar and great vocals.
+The stunning ballad "Oh Well" is replaced by the song Apt.16, like most rock bands in this genre would bled to have written myself.
+Lovely guitar and amazing vocals.

 "The radio never plays,

 everything will be okay "